noazlee/1_minnemudac/README.md

 * Code on that branch - add it to main when you're ready
 * Make sure to leave comments and note which files you are contributing to
 * Make a pull request to bring the code back to the main branch when you are done - (also if you are going to entirely code on a new file, you don't really need to make a new branch, just work on main)
+* Also: we will be working with github issues, if you are working on something, it should probably be an issue so we can keep track of it.
+If there is no issue, add a new one.
+If it is part of another issue, you can edit an existing one.

 Warning: Cant push /data folder due to github file constraints.
 Make sure to download the data on your own and make a Data folder with the following files: